Planetary-scale answers, unlocked.

 Spatial queries are executed in a distributed manner using Sedona’s computational capabilities.
 The query execution engine distributes the query workload across the cluster, with each node processing a portion of the data.
 Intermediate results are combined to produce the final result set.
 Since spatial objects can be very complex with many coordinates and topology, Sedona implements a custom serializer for efficiently moving spatial data throughout the cluster.

-Many of these use case can be described as geospatial ETL operations.
+Many of these use cases can be described as geospatial ETL operations.
 ETL (extract, transform, load) is a data integration process that involves retrieving data from various sources, transforming and combining these datasets, then loading the transformed data into a target system or format for reporting or further analysis.
 Geospatial ETL shares many of the same challenges and requirements of traditional ETL processes with the additional complexities of managing the geospatial component of the data, working with geospatial data sources and formats, spatial data types and transformations, as well as the scalability and performance considerations required for spatial operations such as joins based on spatial relationships.
-For a more complete overview of use cases with Apache Sedona, you can read our ebook on it here.

 Sedona has an active and growing developer community, with contributors from a number of different types of organizations and over 100 individuals interested in advancing the state of geospatial analytics and distributed computing.
-Sedona has reach over 38 million downloads with a rate of 2 million downloads per month with usage growing at a rate of 200% per year (as of the date this was published).
+As of October 2024, Apache Sedona had surpassed 38 million downloads, with approximately 2 million downloads per month and year-over-year usage growth of 200%.

 Introducing RasterFlow: a planetary scale inference engine for Earth Intelligence